Stationary Distributions for the Voter Model in $d\geq 3$ are Factors of IID: Abstract

 \section{Abstract}

-For the Voter Model on $\Z^d$, $d\geq 3$, we show that the (extremal) stationary distributions are Bernoulli shifts, and answer an open question asked by Steif and Tykesson in \cite{steif2017generalized}.
-The proof is by explicit constructing the stationary distributions as factors of IID processes on $\Z^d$.
+For the Voter Model on $\Z^d$, $d\geq 3$, we show that the (extremal) stationary distributions are isomorphic to Bernoulli shifts, and answer an open question asked by Steif and Tykesson in \cite{steif2017generalized}.
+The proof gives explicit constructions of the stationary distributions as factors of IID processes on $\Z^d$.